 Condo vs Apartment: What’s the Difference?

 Whether you choose a condo vs. an apartment is a choice that will impact your life for years to come.
 Many first-time homebuyers gravitate towards condos for their first venture into homeownership.
-But how do you know if a condo is right for you or if you’re ready to make the purchase?
-Our team at 33 Realty is here to help.
+But how do you know if a condo is right for you or if you're ready to make the purchase?
+As a Chicago property management company, our team at 33 Realty is here to help.

 The amenities and locations of both condos and apartments are often similar as they have the same structure.
 Many times, both condos and apartments come with amenities such as a sharable swimming pool, trash disposal, lawn and gardening work, on-site gyms, and other communal benefits.

 The difference, however, comes down to monthly dues.
 In a condo unit, the owner is responsible for paying monthly homeowners association (HOA) dues in addition to paying for all interior maintenance.
 Apartment renters are not responsible for a monthly HOA and will always defer to the property manager or landlord to address maintenance issues.

 One of the main differences between these two living situations is the difference between owners.
 Condominium owners typically live within the unit that they've purchased unless they are renting to a tenant.
 Apartment units are usually rented by a tenant who pays rent to a landlord.

 If you are an apartment renter, you likely pay monthly rent to a landlord or a management company in order to live there.
 Before securing the lease, the tenant will typically need to fill out a rental application to become approved.
 In addition to paying rent, a security deposit is typically required by the property owner.
 The monthly cost of rent often increases if there are luxury amenities such as swimming pools, gyms, etc. In some cases, there are other costs to factor in such as cable, gas, electricity, cable, and internet.